Switching Point Optimization for Abstract Parabolic Equations: Abstract

 \section{Abstract}

 This work is concerned with a switching point optimization problem governed by a semilinear parabolic equation in abstract function spaces.
 It is shown that the switching-point-to-control mapping is continuously Fr\'echet-differentiable when considered with values in the dual of H\"older continuous functions in time.
-By treating the state equation in weak form based on the concept of maximal parabolic regularity, one can then show that the reduced objective is continuously differentiable w.r.t.\ the switching points which allows to use gradient-based method like the proximal gradient method for its minimization.
-In order to apply the known convergence results of this method, the gradient of the reduced objective must be Lipschitz continuous, which requires additional assumptions on the data.
-Numerical experiments confirm our theoretical findings, but also illustrate that such a method will in general not be able to solve the problem up to global optimality due to the non-convex nature of the switching-point-to-control map.
+By treating the state equation in weak form based on the concept of maximal parabolic regularity, one can then show that the reduced objective is continuously differentiable w.r.t.\ the switching points, which allows to use gradient-based methods like the proximal gradient method for its minimization.
+Numerical experiments confirm our theoretical findings, but also illustrate that such a method will in general not be able to solve the problem to global optimality due to the non-convex nature of the switching-point-to-control map.
+We therefore give a precise characterization of the convex hull of set of feasible switching functions in terms of an extended formulation.
+The latter might be useful for a branch-and-bound approach for the computation of global minimizers, but this is subject to future research.